mraheem25/DevOps-Learning-Bash/Error Handling/Shell Option (set -x).md

 + Z=30
 + echo 'The value of Z is: 30'
 The value of Z is: 30
++ set +x
+After the script
 ```

 #### Explanation
-- Script tries to run a command which doesn't exist - returning a non zero exit code.
-Set -e stops the script at line 7, which means the final echo command is not executed
+- Until set +x, each command is printed before execution, which allows you to understand what the script is doing at each step
+- set +x disables debugging and only allows debugging for the portion of script above.
+This results in the final echo command not being stated before its execution.